craigsapp/mus2pmx/README.md

    mus2pmx input.mus | prettypmx > output.pmx
 </pre>

 Note that PostScript items are not yet handled by _mus2pmx_.
+Also the program will currently not read very large WinSCORE binary files which contain a four-byte parameter count.

 The [bin directory](https://github.com/craigsapp/mus2pmx/blob/master/bin)
 contains compiled versions of the program for MS-DOS, Windows, OS X and